jp-ryuji/go-arch-patterns/docs/outbox_pattern.md

 3. **Handles Failures Gracefully**: Automatically skips locked messages that are being processed by other instances
 4. **Ensures FIFO Processing**: Messages are processed in first-in-first-out order

-The implementation uses Ent's query builder with the `ForUpdate` method and `SkipLocked` option:
+The implementation uses Ent's query builder with the `ForUpdate` method and `SkipLocked` option, which requires enabling the `sql/lock` feature flag during Ent code generation:

 ```go
 pendingMessages, err := r.client.Outbox.Query().